 - Kailua-Kona and Waikoloa on the west coast are the best places by far to stay on Big Island.

-- Do not miss the manta ray night snorkel tour!
-It is one of the most magical experiences anyone will ever have.
+- Do not miss the manta ray night snorkel tour.
+It is one of the most magical experiences anyone can have.

 - Be sure to bring hard-bottom beach shoes; most of the Big Island beaches are littered with sharp lava rock and many require lengthy walks to get to.